domsteil/sgxjvm-public/docs/source/what-is-sgx.rst

 CPU core itself.
 Because of this, the untrusted world is not involved in random number generation and thus the output can be trusted by the enclave.
 You can read a `third party audit of the design of Intel's RNG circuitry here <_static/Intel_TRNG_Report_20120312.pdf>`_.

-**Host.** A server running in the untrusted world that creates the enclave and loads Oblivium and your enclavelet into it.
+**Host.** A server running in the untrusted world that creates the enclave and loads JVM-in-SGX and your enclavelet into it.
 The host also connects the enclave to hardware resources like network and disk.

 A conceptual example